hugomd/blog/content/about.md

 Hi, I'm Hugo 👋.

-I'm a software engineer, working on [CashApp](https://cash.app) in Melbourne, Australia.
+I'm a software engineer at [CashApp](https://cash.app) in Melbourne, Australia.

 I avoid caffeine, tweet, have a few interesting side projects, and _try_ to do open source.